How to Harness Online Marketing To Promote Mental Health And Propel Your Private Practice

 Once you’ve created great content, promote it.
 Pay per click (PPC), search engine optimization (SEO), and paid social media ads are different ways to get in front of your ideal clients.
 Once there, they can “meet” you, get to know you, consume your content, and gain benefit.
 This will promote their mental health.
 And, you guessed it, as a percentage will convert into clients, it will build your practice in the process.

-Appropriate and targeted marketing is a wonderful way for therapists to make a profound difference in the lives of others and propel practice growth.
+Appropriate and targeted online marketing is a wonderful way for therapists to make a profound difference in the lives of others and propel practice growth.
 These are not mutually exclusive.

 Remember, the world needs to hear from you.
 Your insights are especially poignant in this pandemic time.
 By sharing your advice in the right way you will propel your practice growth too.
 That’s a win-win!